The National Safety Council has made it easy to become a Certified Defensive Driving Course (DDC) Instructor with new

 Choice Theory by William Glasser, MD, and pass an online test with 100% accuracy before proceeding to the online module; you will learn to apply Choice Theory techniques in DDC programs to help learners identify and adopt new behaviors

-*Unit 3 Choice Theory required for Alive at 25, ADD and Chronic Offender
+*Unit 3 Choice Theory required for Alive at 25, Attitudinal Dynamics of Driving and Chronic Offender

 Unit 4 – DDC Course-Specified Instructor Training: You will be taught the course curriculum comprehensively for the specific course you plan to instruct

 Click here for more details on the specific content and timing for modules within each unit.

 Candidates also must be observed by a training center representative instructing the course in a classroom.
 Upon successful completion of these requirements, you will be issued an instructor credential.